 The elective department is designed to aid men who wish to make a more extensive study of the Greek New Testament than is possible in the prescribed course.
 The chief emphasis is on exegesis.
-All books not included in the prescribed work of exegesis are covered during a twoyear cycle.
+All books not included in the prescribed work of exegesis are covered during a two-year cycle.
 For special requirements for candidates of the Th.D. degree, see Requirements for Graduation in Graduate School.

-351. The Four Gospels.
+351. The Synoptic Gospels.
 Exegesis of selected passages, discussion of methods of interpretation, word study.
 Special problems assigned for research.

 Elective, two hours, spring semester, 1950.
 Professor Bennetch.

 352. The Acts.
 Exegesis of the text, together with consideration of the historical problems.
-Elective, two hours, spring semester, 1949.
+Elective, two hours, spring semester, 1951.
 Professor Bennetch.

 353. Second Corinthians.
 A careful study of the text, with commentary prepared by the student on certain portions.
 Elective, two hours, spring semester, 1950.
-Professor Bennetch.
+Professor Johnson.

 354. Galatians.
 A detailed exegesis of the book, with examination of the historical problems involved.
-Elective, two hours, fall semester, 1949.
-Professor Bennetch.
+Elective, two hours, fall semester, 1951.
+Professor Johnson.

 355. The Eschatological Epistles.
 A study in the Greek of 1, 2 Thessalonians and 2 Peter.
 Papers on assigned subjects required in addition to class work.
 Elective, two hours, fall semester, 1950.
-Professor Bennetch.
+Professor Johnson.

 356. Pastoral Epistles.
 Exegesis of 1, 2 Timothy and Titus.
-Elective, two hours, fall semester, 1949.
+Elective, two hours, fall semester, 1951.
 Professor Bennetch.

 357. General Epistles.
-Reading and exegesis of James, 1 Peter, the Epistles of John, Jude.
+Reading and exegesis of James, 1 Peter, Jude.
 Elective, two hours, fall semester, 1950.
 Professor Bennetch.

 358. The Revelation.
 Exegesis of the original text, with commentary prepared by the student on selected portions.
-Elective, two hours, spring semester, 1949.
-Professor Bennetch.
+Elective, two hours, spring semester, 1951.
+Professor Johnson.